 Good relationships are built on mutual respect, empathy, and open communication, where both partners feel valued and heard.
 It’s important to recognize and address any disregard for opinion or values in a relationship through setting healthy boundaries, active listening, and seeking to understand the other person’s perspective.
 Both partners should feel free to express their opinions and values without fear of judgment, hurt, or rejection.

-Inability to compromise or negotiate
+Inability to Compromise or Negotiate

 The inability to compromise and negotiate can be a significant sign of an unhealthy relationship, where partners may struggle to find common ground and work through disagreements.
 This can create a sense of frustration and tension in the relationship, leading to resentment and disconnection.